IF RESCUE IS REQUIRED: CALL 999 ASK FOR

 3 If the DCC can deal with the incident, a DCRO controller will maintain contact by telephone or by attending the incident.

 4 On calling out DCRO, whether anyone attends from DCRO or not, the rescue is covered by Police service insurance.
+THIS NOW COVERS DCRO CORE TEAM MEMBERS ONLY.
 Without a callout, any injury or harm caused by the actions or negligence of DCC members during the rescue could fall to them as a personal liability.

 These arrangements apply for Club members and the public at large.
-If a problem arises, you can try one of these numbers which should only be used for rescue purposes.
-These are not 24 hour numbers.
+If a problem arises, you can try the number below which should only be used for rescue purposes.
+This is not a 24-hour 7-day number.
 In emergency: YOU MUST CALL 999 AND ASK THE POLICE FOR CAVE RESCUE.

 Nigel: 07949 499146